-Presently, the Irish Government has released a provisional and conditional re-opening date for salons and there have not been any specific government-issued guidelines for the hairdressing or barbering sector.
+Presently, the Irish Government has confirmed a reopening date for salons of 29th June but there has not been any specific government-issued guidelines for the hairdressing or barbering sector.
 However, some general return to work safety protocol guidance has been released: https://dbei.gov.ie/en/Publications/Return-to-Work-Safely-Protocol.html.
 They haven't mentioned home visits at this time.

-This guide includes recommendations only, and not mandatory UK or Irish Government guidelines.
-It is always recommend that Government guidelines are followed and that salons and hairdressers regularly check the official Government website for their region.
+Most of this guide refers to recommendations only.
+When something is a mandatory Government requirement, we will specify.
+We always recommend that Government guidelines are followed and that salons regularly check the official Government website for their region.
 We will update this guide in line with any Government issued guidelines as soon as we can once any changes occur.